 Currently, the disaster-stricken regions are steadily rebuilding.
 However, the people have not yet returned to their normal daily lives and restoration plans for museum facilities are far from satisfactory.
-These factors are leading to prolonged use of temporary storage facilities initially intended for provisional use.
+These factors are leading to prolonged use of temporary storage facilities initially intended for provisional use (figure 10).
 To address this situation, the National Institutes for the Humanities, of which the National Museum of Ethnology, Japan is a member, has created a budget for research activities to support the disaster areas.
-I myself am the senior researcher for "Museums and the Revitalization of Cultural Heritage: Towards the Practical Involvement of Inter-University Research Institutes in the Reconstruction Process after the Great East Japan Earthquake."
-We will continue to research from a variety of angles on rescue operations for tangible cultural properties damaged by a disaster.
+I myself am the senior researcher for "Museums and the Revitalization of Cultural Heritage: Towards the Practical Involvement of Inter-University Research Institutes in the Reconstruction process after the Great East Japan Earthquake."
+In the upcoming period, we will focus mainly on research, while also working with Professor Sonoda on the followings: